Serve the World

 Each October/November we support Samaritan’s Purse’s “Operation Christmas Child” program, which gives Christmas blessings to children around the world.

 Pick up a shoe box and an instruction label in the church narthex.
 Fill it with small gifts for a boy or a girl, and return it to the church.
 It’s a simple way to make a big difference to a child in another country!
 Samaritan’s Purse shoe boxes will be available between mid-October and mid-November.
 The boxes are shipped world-wide in time for Christmas.

-Our United Methodist Women (UMW) are active in missions both locally and globally.
-Mission service is a central tenet of the UMW, and our women have claimed this mission joyfully.
+Our United Women in Faith (UMF) are active in missions both locally and globally.
+Mission service is a central tenet of the UWF, and our women have claimed this mission joyfully.
 To find out more about what our women are doing in mission, please click here.